Revised 1 April 2022

 --var.
 Dark Form D- Plant and flowers like the type, except the color is much darker violet-red.
 Eastern Sabah, Malaysia

 --var.
-Mary's Pink $30 - Plant and flowers like type except the color is a handsome pink.
+Mary's Pink D - Plant and flowers like type except the color is a handsome pink.
 Sabang, Palawan, Philippines

 --var.
-Dorothy's Lavender $30 - Plant like type except the flower is over 3-1/2"! and lavender.
+Dorothy's Lavender D - Plant like type except the flower is over 3-1/2"! and lavender.
 Seedling from the pod we got at Nexus Resort, Sabah

 --var. rauschii D - Flowers much as type except color is maroon with paler corolla than type and corolla lobes narrower than type.
 Malaysia.

 inconspicua, Hemsl.
-A- !/4" balled shaped red flowers; 10-20 in umbel; leaves small, shiny, lanceolate on a wiry scrambling vine.
+C- !/4" balled shaped red flowers; 10-20 in umbel; leaves small, shiny, lanceolate on a wiry scrambling vine.
 Syn H. litoralis?
 H. rosea?
 H. dodecatheiflora?
 Papua New Guinea and Solomons

 incurvula, Schl.
 C- Small, pink and red, small, lacunosa-like flowers; 30-40 in umbel; leaves 2" light green, on a wiry, robust vine.
 Sulawesi, Indonesia

-inflata, Wann. and Forester D- 3/4", creamy-pink, "balloon" flowers; 8-12 in umbel; leaves medium on a modest vine.
+inflata, Wann. and Forester F- 3/4", yellow, "balloon" flowers; 8-12 in umbel; leaves medium on a modest vine.
 Syn Madangia inflata.
 Papua New Guinea

 HOYA INFLATA, Like little lanterns